alphagov/performanceplatform-documentation/stageprompt.rst

-Stageprompt
+StagePrompt
 ===========

-**Stageprompt** is a small javascript library which helps instrument a user journey.
+**StagePrompt** is a small javascript library which helps instrument a user journey.
 It does not provide the analytics - you will need an analytics provider such as Google Analytics or Piwik - but: